minichate/ember-cli-conditional-compile/README.md

     npm install --save ember-cli-conditional-compile
 ```

+You should use the `0.3.x` series of releases if you're on Ember 1.13.6 or
+older.
+If you're on Ember 1.13.7 you should use the `0.4.x` version.

 To actually use the feature switches you'll need to add some configuration in your `environment.js` file.
 For example, lets pretend you want to have two feature switches; `ENABLE_FOO` and `ENABLE_BAR`:

 ```javascript